-Overall the padding is great, from the back to the kidney pads/waist belt, to the shoulder straps.
-(The sternum strap buckle does have an emergency whistle on it, like many packs).
-I can honestly say i did not feel the weight of the pack until I dropped it.
+I can honestly say I did not feel the weight of the pack until I dropped it.
 The fit and finish are superb, and it feels rugged and high quality, while still being lightweight at 58 ozs empty.
 The picture below shows you how truly spacious it is.

 These are just some of the awesome features on this SOG Prophet Backpack, which is made from 500D nylon, but frankly, I’ll probably discover more unique features the more I use this pack.
 Expect a 30-90 day detailed after action report on this.

 Extremely comfortable, as stated, I didn’t even realize I was wearing it despite it being loaded with nearly 40 lbs of gear.
 Great padding on the shoulders, back and hips.